 It is recommended that students keep their electronic devices at home and not bring them to school, except when being utilized for classroom instruction.
 At no time shall Valley Central Middle School be responsible for preventing theft, loss, or damage to communication devices brought onto school property.
 Students who possess electronic devices shall assume responsibility for their care.

-Electronic devices, including but not limited to cell phones, iPods, AirPods, laptops, smart watches, wearable technology and tablets, are valuable and sometimes necessary tools.
+Electronic devices, including but not limited to cell phones, iPods, AirPods, laptops, apple watches and other “smart” devices, wearable technology and tablets, are valuable and sometimes necessary tools.
 In light of the evolving technology and the ability to photograph and record video, it is our goal to not only foster and support learning, but also to protect the privacy of our students, staff, and the sanctity of the classroom environment.

 Similarly, VCMS will continue to NOT TOLERATE any inappropriate electronic communication.
 Individuals whose behavior jeopardizes the safety and/or welfare of school staff and students and has a nexus to a disruption of the educational process will face disciplinary action in accordance with the Code of Conduct.
 For further information, refer to Board Policy #5312.